shkhuz/shkhuz.github.io/blog/2025/09/27/an-android-app-from-scratch.md

-# An Android Hello World App from Scratch
+# An android app from scratch

 For quite some time now, I have wanted to create a Java Android app entirely from scratch--without using build systems like Gradle or an IDE.
 Why?